Editor's note: This is a series on API-based integrations. Check out Merge if you're looking to add 40+ recruiting integrations with one ATS API.

 In addition to understanding ATS API structures, you’ll also want to keep in mind a few additional topics as you start building:

 Integrating with multiple ATS systems?
 Merge unified multiple ATS APIs into one, making it easy to integrate your app with every ATS that your customers use.
-The Unified ATS API is REST-based, with common authentication, pagination, and rate limiting.
-It also includes automated logging and issue detection to make integration maintenance painless.
-Hundreds of companies use Merge to power their ATS APIs, including Hirebeat and Scholars.
+The Unified ATS API is REST-based, with normalized authentication, pagination, and rate limiting.
+Merge's dashboard also includes detailed logging and issue detection to make integration management painless.
+Hundreds of companies use Merge to power their ATS APIs, including Gong, Calendly, and Ripplematch.